CreggLab/CreggLab.github.io/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-users" %}How to Join Our Team

-Our team aims to harness the strength of diversity, welcoming individuals from varied backgrounds and skillsets toward an innovative research environment.
-We aim to provide opportunities for growth and personal development, ensuring that unique perspectives contribute to our pursuit of scientific excellence.
-For more information on current openings and how to apply, please refer to the information below.
+The Cregg Lab will open July 1st, 2024 in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
+Our lab is dedicated to advancing neuroscience research, and we are actively seeking to build our team with talented individuals at all career stages.
+For more details on how to join the lab, please refer to the sections below or reach out directly.

 {% include section.html %}